MLoth/Portfolio/content/projects/cardsly.md

 ---
 title: Cardsly
-description: A tailormade webshop for a local card shop.
+description: A custom made webshop for some handmade cards.
+Tailormade, with an eye for optimized SEO.
 createdAt: 2022-01-29
 cover: temp.jpg
 categories: